 The name of our hospital is the “Veterinary Medical Teaching Hospital” and the acceptable abbreviation is “VMTH.”

-Dr. Green is always “Dr. Eleanor M. Green, the Carl B. King Dean of Veterinary Medicine” on first mention unless there is a very good reason to refer to her as something else.
-The “the” helps her title be less confusing to people.
-On second and subsequent mention, refer to her as “Green.”
+Dr. [Last name] is always “Dr. [First name] [Last name], the Carl B. King Dean of Veterinary Medicine” on first mention unless there is a very good reason to refer to them as something else.
+The “the” helps their title be less confusing.
+On second and subsequent mention, refer to them as “[Last name].”

 Referencing other A&M System members